Skip to Content

 How to Adjust RV Mirrors & Lane Control

-Peter was also the Safety & Training Manager for one of the largest tour bus companies in North America and taught hundreds of people to drive big rigs in the heart of New York City.
+Our post on how to adjust RV mirrors provides clear, concise information laid out in text, photos, and video.
+Better yet, the instruction comes from the driver half of The RVgeeks: Peter.
+A former professional motorcoach operator and bus driving instructor with thousands of driving and teaching hours under his belt, Peter was also the Safety & Training Manager for one of the largest tour bus companies in North America, and he taught hundreds of people to drive big rigs in the heart of New York City.
 Trust us, he’s got you covered.

 Article about Peter Knize Bus Roadeo